Student Charter

 How do I contact the participational bodies?

-You can contact the various participational bodies that students participate in through the website on representative bodies of Radboud University, among other places.
+You can contact the various representative bodies that students participate in via the website on the participational bodies of Radboud University, among other places.

 Where can I find public documents, agendas and other documents pertaining to the meetings by or held with the participational bodies?

-RadboudNet tells you how to consult the agenda and documents of the university’s participational bodies.
-Many faculties publish the agenda and/or documents on the faculty pages of Radboudnet.
+The website of the participational bodies tells you how to consult the agenda and documents of the university’s participational bodies.
+Many faculties publish their agenda and/or documents on the relevant faculty pages of Radboudnet.

 The university communicates with students in various ways about obtained grades, timetable changes, facilities and current information.